open-policy-agent/conftest/docs/index.md

-To alleviate this issue, conftest provides a builtin function `parse_config` which takes the parser type and configuration as arguments and parses the configuration for use in Rego polciies.
+To alleviate this issue, conftest provides a builtin function `parse_config` which takes the parser type and configuration as arguments and parses the configuration for use in Rego policies.
 This is the same logic that conftest uses when testing configurations, only exposed as a Rego function.
 The example below shows how to use this to parse an AWS Terraform configuration and use it in a unit test.